UnistCse20171338/Data_for_alt.CHI/README.md

 # Raw Data Repository for Autoethnographic Study

-This repository provides raw data for the autoethnographic study, "**[Insert your paper title here, e.g., "Conversations with AI in Emotional Turmoil: Exploring AI as a Non-Linear Scaffold for Self-Structuring and Existential Recovery in Emotion-Based 2e Individuals"]**," to ensure research transparency and reproducibility.
+This repository provides raw data for the autoethnographic study, to ensure research transparency and reproducibility.
 This study deeply explores the process of recovery and self-structuring through interaction with AI (GPT and Gemini), from the researcher's profound emotional and cognitive turmoil, adopting an autoethnographic perspective.
 The data included consists of various conversation logs and records encompassing the researcher's inner verbalization, emotional alignment, and metacognitive insights.

 ---